gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 Sessions are maintained for as long as a user is interacting with a site.
 Usually sessions will time out after a few minutes if there is no user activity.

-Java Server Pages can access a 'session object' called 'session' which is unique to a particular browser/user accessing the page.
+Java Server Pages can access a 'session object' called 'session' which is unique to the particular browser/user accessing the page.
 Session objects can be used to store session related information which only needs to exist for the duration of the session.
 For instance, if a user logs in to a site, the session object may contain the 'user permissions or roles' associated with the logged in user.
 That way we can control which parts of a page a user sees depending upon their permissions.